delano/attic/README.md

 ### **Objects without singleton classes

-Symbol, Integer, Float, TrueClass, FalseClass, NilClass, and Fixnum are all objects that do not have singleton classes.
+Symbol, Integer, Float, TrueClass, FalseClass, NilClass, and Integer are all objects that do not have singleton classes.
 TrueClass, FalseClass, and NilClass are all singletons themselves.
-Fixnum is a singleton of Integer.
+Integer is a singleton of Integer.

 These objects do not have metaclasses so the attic is hidden in the object itself.